 When there is a dispute over property – commercial or residential – a client needs to know that their legal advisor will first aim to resolve it and mitigate any risks – and only when this route has been exhausted should they turn to litigation.

-On the commercial side our clients range from developers to institutional investors and funds - including Aberdeen Standard Investments, F&C REIT Asset Management, Rockspring Property Investment Managers - major office and retail tenants, private estates, charities, and high net worth individuals.
+On the commercial side our clients range from developers to institutional investors and funds, major office and retail tenants, private estates, charities, and high net worth individuals.
+These include abrdn, BA Pension Fund (via their asset manager, BlackRock), Knight Dragon Developments Limited, LaSalle Investment Management, Mayfair Capital, Notting Hill Genesis, Patrizia, PLP, Schroders and The Crown Estate.
 Acting for both sides ensures that we are alive to the concerns and priorities of each so that the advice provided is well rounded.

 Covid-19 and commercial property rent recovery: new code of practice and restrictions on remedies to be extended